smb-h/de-novo-drug-discovery/docs/index.rst

-.. drug_discovery documentation master file, created by sphinx-quickstart.
+.. drug_design documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-drug_discovery documentation!
+drug_design documentation!
 ==============================================

 Contents: